paulose610/annam-FAQCluster/docs/README.md

 # FAQCluster Documentation

 FAQCluster is an end-to-end FAQ generation system for agricultural knowledge data (KCC — Krishak Call Center).
 It transforms raw agricultural queries into structured, deduplicated FAQ sets with Q&A pairs.
-A POP-Translation module handles translating agricultural PDF documents (Package of Practices) to English.
+A separate POP-Translation server (planned) handles translating agricultural PDF documents (Package of Practices) to English.

 ---